EDUCATION

 Project Pratibha

-Project Pratibha supports and promotes computer literacy in government schools.
-Kriti worked with the schools to include computer classes as a part of the daily school time table (as mandated by the education department)
+Project Pratibha supports and promotes computer literacy in government high schools in and around Hyderabad.
+The schools include computer classes as a part of the daily school time table.

 Project Kaushal